Learn About Options for Drug Rehab in Washington

 Evergreen prides itself on providing an individualized treatment for each person.
 In individual therapy, you'll see your addiction on a personal level, and we'll zero in on treatment that works for you, and specifically you.

-Individual therapy is the most important aspect of drug rehab, as it get to the root causes of your addiction and is completely customized to your unique situation.
+Individual therapy is the most important aspect of drug rehab in Washington, as it get to the root causes of your addiction and is completely customized to your unique situation.
 Addiction is different from person to person, so of course treatment should be as well.
 One-size-fits-all addiction treatments have been proven to be ineffective time and time again.

 Almost every drug rehabilitation process has a major focus on group support.
 Evergreen is no different, as group support has proven to be an important aspect of addiction treatment.
 But this support is not just about forcing everyone to air their dirty laundry together.